QuentinRa/blog.quentinra.dev/programming-languages/web/others/cms/joomla/index.md

 $ cat revshell.php | xclip -selection clipboard
 ```

-The file path is shown in the editor, while, for reference, mine was at `/templates/<site_name>/revshell.php`.
+The file path is shown in the editor, while, for reference, mine was at the URL:  `URL/templates/<your_selected_site_name>/revshell.php`.
 </div></div>

 <hr class="sep-both">